cs342-gaitmate/assignment_4/README.md

 The gait task is a modified version of the ResearchKit Active Task called Gait and Balance.
 It records the user's gait data, stores it in Google Firebase, and sends it to our gait identification model for fall risk analysis.

 ### Report a Fall
-The Report a Fall feature is a weekly survey asking the study participant if they fell in the last week.
+The Report a Fall feature is a weekly survey asking the study participant if they fell in the past week.
 A ResearchKit survey is used for the digital questionnaire.
 The data is stored in Firebase.

 ### Schedule
 A CareKit schedule is used to display completed and upcoming tasks to the user.
 The schedule includes the Gait Task and Report a Fall.